-Jump Down to Our Panama Itineraries-

 ~We recommend 3 to 5 days to explore the Bocas del Toro Region~

 The Bocas del Toro province of Panama is on the Caribbean coast bordering Costa Rica.
-The tropical jungle, beaches and marine reserves make this area one of the most popular destinations in Panama for tourists.
+The tropical jungle, beaches and marine reserves make this area one of the most popular destinations in Panama.

 An island just off the coast, Bocas del Toro offers tracks through the jungle and visits to indigenous communities as well as the first ever Marine National Reserve in the country – Islas Bastamientos National Marine Park.
 The park encompasses forests, mangroves and coastline and protects monkeys, sloths, turtles, caimans, crocodiles and many more reptiles and amphibians.